 Tenkara flies for bass?
 Sure!

-On a recent trip to Maine for smallmouth bass, I experimented with several tekara flies for bass - some to expand the range of blue flies with which I have caught fish (which to be honest was more for fun than for serious fishing) and some to find a good, all-around bass fly that is suitable for use with a wide range of tenkara rods.
+On my 2013 trip to Maine for smallmouth bass, I experimented with several tekara flies for bass - some to expand the range of blue flies with which I'd caught fish (which to be honest was more for fun than for serious fishing) and some to find a good, all-around bass fly that is suitable for use with a wide range of tenkara rods.

-The last time I fly fished for bass in Maine, I had a lot of fun with deer hair bass bugs.
-I do not like tying deer hair bugs, though, so I tried some foam bugs with blue feathers and blue yarn - just to see if they would work.
+The last time I'd fly fished for bass in Maine, quite a few years earlier, I had a lot of fun with deer hair bass bugs.
+I do not like tying deer hair bugs, though, so last year I tried some foam bugs with blue feathers and blue yarn - just to see if they would work.
 They did and I caught a number of nice bass.
 The poppers are quite wind resistant and not that easy to cast, though.
-Longer, stiffer rods and heavier line worked (Daiwa Kiyose 43MF, Nissin 2-Way 450ZX and Daiwa Enshou LT44SF rods and level flourocarbon size 4.5 or Rio Powerflex Core running line).
+Longer, stiffer rods and heavier line worked - Daiwa Kiyose 43MF, Nissin 2-Way 450ZX and Daiwa Enshou LT44SF rods and level flourocarbon size 4.5 or a .024" floating fly line (I no longer carry most of those rods but the Nissin Air Stage Fujiryu 6:4 410 has enough backbone to cast those bulky flies.)
 Seeing the bass exploding on a topwater fly does kind of make the heavier rod and line worthwhile, though.
 The blue worked, but if you are not participating in the Blue Fly Challenge, I think I would go for green or yellow instead.

 This is a fly that I think has a lot of potential (although probably more potential in a more traditional olive or chartreuse over white rather than blue over white).
 The fly is an adaptation of Lefty's Deceiver tied on an offset wide gap worm hook.
 Tying flies so they swim hook up to reduce snags is nothing new.
 The Clouser Minnow is perhaps the best known, although it uses lead or beadchain eyes to make the fly swim hook up.
 Lead or brass eyes are really too heavy for tenkara.